Shiawaseu/fluxus-key-bypasser/README.md

 ## Requirements
  - [node.js](https://nodejs.org/en)

+## To get it to work
+ - Open the start url and complete the captcha, once it redirects you to the first linkvertise close the tab and run he program.
+Should work.

 ## How to run (WINDOWS)
 - Download or clone this repo
 - Run `install.bat` and and wait until it finishes installation